-- Track: Describes the path to full task completion through a visual guide
+- Track: Illustrates the path from task start (empty) to task completion (full).

 Determinate progress bar

-Use a percentage as a value of progress if the process will take less than a minute.
-If the percentage value of progress will be more accurate than the timing value, then use a percentage value such as 66%.
+Use a percentage as a progress value if the process will take less than a minute to complete or a percentage will be more accurate than estimating a task’s duration.

 Indeterminate progress bar

 Avoid using indeterminate progress bars to communicate progress that can’t be measured.
 To track progress that can’t be quantified with a percentage, time, or step, use a spinner instead.

 Styling for statuses